 A simply supported beam is supported at both ends.
 These beams are mostly used in general construction.

 Supported freely to rotate at the two ends on walls or columns.

 A beam that has more than two supports this kind of beam is called continuous beams.
 Two or more than two supports are used between these beams and these beams are similar to the simply supported beams.

 Supported on two or more vertical supports.

 It is considered as a more economical beam as compared to others.

 The beam over which both sides have an overhanging called double overhanging beam.

 3: Fixed beams:

-A beam which is fixed at both ends it is called a fixed beam.
+A beam that is fixed at both ends is called a fixed beam.
 Fixed beams are not allowed the vertical movement or rotation of the beam.
 In this beam, no bending moment will produce.
-Fixed beams are only under the shear force and are generally used in the trusses and like other structure.
+Fixed beams are only under the shear force and are generally used in the trusses and like other structures.

 Both ends of the beam rigidly fixed with supports.